vho123/AI/README.md

 #0 Preparation

-Go to this URL in browser, https://github.com/vho123/AI
+Open this URL in new browser tab, https://github.com/vho123/AI

 CLick on below files,